 What are (all) the health benefits of intermittent fasting?

 If you've read up on fasting, you've likely encountered health benefits that range from killing sugar cravings to improving symptoms of Alzheimer's to helping with autoimmune disease.
 Here is a list of just some of the suggested benefits:

 Fasting is thought to help with the following conditions and many more:

-What are the different types of fasting?
+What are the different types of intermittent fasting?

 Prolonged fasting and fasting mimicking diets are pretty different from intermittent fasting.
-According to Dr. Valter Longo, "Prolonged fasting and fasting-mimicking diets instead are very different since they last two or more days (usually four or more) and they are not intermittent—meaning that they can be done when needed and not at particular intervals."
+According to Dr. Valter Longo, "Prolonged fasting and fasting-mimicking diets are very different since they last two or more days (usually four or more) and they are not intermittent—meaning that they can be done when needed and not at particular intervals."
 This includes the ProLon 5-Day Fasting Mimicking Diet, which was developed by Dr. Longo at the USC Longevity Institute.
 The point of this program is to "allow the body to enter a full ketogenic mode, meaning it will break down and kill damaged cells and cellular components, activate stem cells, and preferentially decrease visceral and abdominal fat."
 Essentially, their fasts are about longevity and cellular repair.

-Are there any risks associated with fasting?
+Are there any risks associated with intermittent fasting?